refresh-bio/clusty/README.md

 ```
 sudo apt-get install cmake flex bison
 ```
-Then, one need to build the package with an additional option enabled:
+Then, one needs to build the package with an additional option enabled:
 ```
-make -j LEIDEN=true
+gmake -j LEIDEN=true
 ```

 Under Windows, Clusty is by default linked against igraph and it requires CMake as the only system dependency.
 After installing it (https://cmake.org) a user can run `build_igraph.bat` batch script which downloads Flex and Bison binaries to the appropriate locations and then builds igraph.
 After that it is possible to build Clusty using Visual Studio (the solution is located in `./src/clusty.sln`).